 Report: Discovery of the Trimbolen Temple and Trimbolen Crown

 The cave itself is small, rough-walled and shallow, but a narrow tunnel extends deeper into the mountains.
-The tunnel appears to be a natural feature for 100 yards before it widens into a smooth, carved passage.
-This passage continues for another 100 yards before opening to a round chamber measuring 20 feet in diameter with a domed ceiling that peaks at 16 feet.
-The chamber is lit with glowing cut crystals set into the walls.
-The walls bear elemental symbols akin to those found in previous archeological discoveries.
+The tunnel appears to be a natural feature for 91 meters before it widens into a smooth, carved passage.
+This passage continues for another 90 meters before opening to a round chamber measuring 6 meters in diameter with a domed ceiling that peaks at 5 meters.
+The chamber is lit with glowing cut crystals set into the walls, and the walls bear elemental symbols akin to those found in previous archeological discoveries.

 A large statue of carved hermodric stands in the center of the chamber.
-The statue appears to depict the end of a battle – a beautiful woman laying vanquished at the feet of another woman.
-The victor holds what appears to be a bladed weapon in one hand and the other holds a crown aloft.
-This statue is remarkable for two reasons: it is rare to find hermodric stones larger than 2 inches whereas the statue stands 7 feet across at the base and rises to a height of 8 feet.
-The second remarkable fact about this statue is that its age indicates ancient Thelians may have resembled modern-day humans.
+The statue appears to depict the end of a battle between two women, one laying vanquished at the feet of the other.
+The victor holds what appears to be a bladed weapon in one hand and the holds a crown aloft with the other.
+This statue is remarkable for two reasons: it is rare to find hermodric stones larger than 5 centimeters whereas the statue stands over 2 meters across at the base and rises just as high.
+The second remarkable fact about this statue is that it indicates ancient Thelians may have resembled modern-day humans.

-Hart’s team thoroughly documented their discovery before returning to the Trimbolen Research Center to report their findings.
-Staff at the research center immediately arranged a full archeological expedition to the location in 1831.
+Hitouri’s team thoroughly documented their discovery before returning to the Trimbolen Research Center to report their findings.
+Staff at the research center immediately arranged a full archeological expedition to the location in 2831.
 While cataloging the contents of the temple, the archeological team accidentally discovered a second chamber hidden underneath the central statue.

 The pillar was opened in 2832, though the means by which is was opened remained a mystery.
 As with the discovery of the chamber itself, the secret to unlocking the chest appears to have been a switch unknowingly tripped by one of the researchers.
 However, unlike the discovery of the switch to open the chamber, researchers were unable to find the mechanism that opened the pillar.

-Due to inter-departmental politics and bureaucracy, Dawn’s Light was not aware of the temple discovery and expedition until news of the discovery was published in 2834.* Dawn’s Light has since taken control over the Trimbolen Temple site, but the research reports have been made public.
-Efforts by Dawn’s Light to gain possession of the Trimbolen Crown met with resistance and the crown remained secured at the Trimbolen Research Center.
+Due to inter-departmental politics and bureaucracy, Dawn’s Light was not aware of the temple discovery and expedition until news of the discovery was published in 2834.* Dawn’s Light has since taken control of the Trimbolen Temple site, but the research reports have been made public.
+Efforts by Dawn’s Light to gain possession of the Trimbolen artifacts met with resistance and the crown and tiles remained secured at the Trimbolen Research Center.